eytan/www-15-tutorial/README.md

 - `css_stats.R`: Functions for working with weighted data and multi-way bootstrapping

-- `gift_data.csv`: Data used for power analysis exercise.

 ### Description of tutorial
 This tutorial teaches attendees how to design, plan, implement, and analyze online experiments.
 First, we review basic concepts in causal inference and motivate the need for experiments.
 Then we will discuss basic statistical tools to help plan experiments: exploratory analysis, power calculations, and the use of simulation in R. We then discuss statistical methods to estimate causal quantities of interest and construct appropriate confidence intervals.
 Particular attention will be given to scalable methods suitable for “big data”, including working with weighted data and clustered bootstrapping.
 We then discuss how to design and implement online experiments using PlanOut, an open-source toolkit for advanced online experimentation used at Facebook.
 We will show how basic “A/B tests”, within-subjects designs, as well as more sophisticated experiments can be implemented.
 We demonstrate how experimental designs from social computing literature can be implemented, and also review in detail two very large field experiments conducted at Facebook using PlanOut.
 Finally, we will discuss issues with logging and common errors in the deployment and analysis of experiments.
 Attendees will be given code examples and participate in the planning, implementation, and analysis of a Web application using Python, PlanOut, and R.